 The first step is simple.
-You need to create a set of hard and fast rules for your teenager.
+You must create a set of hard and fast rules for your teenager.
 Your guidelines for behavior ought to include all of your weekly expectations.
 Write them down!

 If you want your teen to finish their homework by 9 PM on school nights, then include that as one of your rules.

 Now, many people skip this step.
 I admit it’s tedious, but don’t omit it!

 Here are the rules I created for my teenagers at the start of my two-week experiment:

 I omitted hygiene-related tasks from my list, like brushing teeth, because I won’t give any wiggle room there.
 The health repercussions of not caring for your body can have lifelong implications.